oneananda/Azure_Operations/Azure_Learning/001 Azure App Service/001 Azure App Service Creation/README.md

 ### Configuration

-- Subscription: Need a valid subscirption
+- Subscription: Need a valid subscirption.
-- Resource Group: We need a resource group to host, select an existing one or create new
+- Resource Group: We need a resource group to host, select an existing one or create new.
+- Name: Enter a unique name for your web app.
+This name will be part of your app's URL (e.g., https://yourappname.azurewebsites.net).